 OLD AND I THINK WRONG $ y_{ij} = \beta_0 + \beta_1 x_{ij} + \gamma z_i + \sum \lambda_i x_{i} j + e_{ij}$

-Where xi is a the dummy variable for site.
-To accommodate spatio-temporal variation, however, we will need additional nonlinear terms that enable, for example, sites to have individual nonlinear trajectories without eating up all of the degrees of freedom from time.
+Where xi is a dummy variable for site.
+To accommodate spatiotemporal variation, however, we will need additional nonlinear terms that enable, for example, sites to have individual nonlinear trajectories without eating up all of the degrees of freedom from time.
 For example

 $y_{ij} = \beta_0 + \beta_1 x_{ij} + \gamma z_i + \sum \lambda_{1i} x_{i} j + \sum \lambda_{2i} x_{i} j^2 + \sum \lambda_{3i} x_{i} j^3 + e_{ij}$

 allows for a cubic fit trend that differs by site.
-For a practical example, Dee et al. (2016) examined the effects of biodiversity on fisheries yields using Large Marine Ecosystems (LMEs) as spatial units of replication followed through time; they controlled for spatio-temporal omitted variables via squared temporal trends that varied by LME using squared per-LME trends as well as LME fixed effects for intercepts in addition to multiple observed confounders.
+For a practical example, Dee et al. (2016) examined the effects of biodiversity on fisheries yields using Large Marine Ecosystems (LMEs) as spatial units of replication followed through time; they controlled for spatiotemporal omitted variables via squared temporal trends that varied by LME using squared per-LME trends as well as LME fixed effects for intercepts in addition to controlling for multiple observed confounders.
 Similar approaches can likely be taken with site-specific Generalized Additive Models (Wood 2017).
 Smoothing terms in GAMs, however, are fit in the same manner as random effects, leading to concerns about violating the random effects assumption.
-Residuals from site-specific GAM effects could be an alternate way to handle spatio-temporal OVB, however, by assigning all variation to the GAM, we risk throwing out some of the signal of casual drivers.
+Residuals from site-specific GAM effects could be an alternate way to handle spatiotemporal OVB, however, by assigning all variation to the GAM, we risk throwing out some of the signal of casual drivers.

-In general, we urge caution when dealing with spatio-temporal omitted variables, and careful use of causal diagrams to ensure that we are controlling for a confounder without throwing out the signal of a real driver.
-We admit the manuscript has gotten a bit long at this point, but, spatio-temporal confounding variables are very real and very problematic.
-It is an area that deserves far more exploration in Ecology.
+In general, we urge caution when dealing with spatiotemporal omitted variables, and careful use of causal diagrams to ensure that we are controlling for a confounder at the relevant spatiotemporal scale.
+This topic is one that that deserves far more exploration in Ecology.
 For more from other disciplines on this tricky class of problem and approaches outside of the scope of this paper (see Ferraro & Hauner, Athey and Imbens, Oster).

-Box 4: Robust Standard Errors - an Underutilized Tool in Ecology
+Box 4: Clustered Robust Standard Errors: an Underutilized Tool in Ecology

 For some models above, we recommend the use of clustered robust standard errors.
-Robust standard errors are not commonly used in Ecology (but see examples in Dee et al. 2016, Dudney et al. 2021) despite being a way to continue to use Ordinary Least Squares and then flexibly apply a post-hoc adjustment SEs to accommodate clustered data, heteroskedasticity, correlation between time points, and other arbitrary correlation structures within the data (Cameron and Miller 2015, Abadie et al. 2017).
+Clustered robust standard errors are not commonly used in Ecology (but see examples in Dee et al. 2016, Dudney et al. 2021) despite being a way to continue to use Ordinary Least Squares and then flexibly apply a post-hoc adjustment SEs to accommodate clustered data, heteroskedasticity, correlation between time points, and other arbitrary correlation structures within the data (Cameron and Miller 2015, Abadie et al. 2017).
 While random effects, autocorrelation structures in statistical models, and more, can address some of the same issues in the design of a model, robust standard errors often provide a simpler solution allowing researchers to not have to make more assumptions about the structure of their data that they are not interested in.
 There are tradeoffs, however, and as multiple already widely known techniques cover similar ground, we recommend looking at comparisons of approaches such as (Oshchepkov and Shirokanova 2022).
-A full discussion or review of robust standard errors is beyond the scope of this discussion, but we refer applied researchers to the documentation for the sandwich package in R and to comprehensive reviews (e.g., Cameron and Miller 2015, Abadie et al. 2017).
+A full discussion or review of robust standard errors is beyond the scope of this discussion, but we refer applied researchers to the documentation for the ‘sandwich’ package in R and to comprehensive reviews (e.g., Cameron and Miller 2015, Abadie et al. 2017).

 Discussion